NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Acknowledgements

 \section{Acknowledgements}

-This research was partly funded by the FWO fellowship grants (1SHDZ24N, 1S80926N), the Special Research Fund (BOF) of Hasselt University (R-14360, R-14436), the NORM.AI SBO project, the DFG project “Real-Action VR” (ID 523421583), and the Flanders Make’s XRTWin SBO project (R-12528).
+This research was partly funded by the FWO fellowship grants (1SHDZ24N, 1S80926N), the Special Research Fund (BOF) of Hasselt University (R-14360, R-14436), the NORM.AI SBO project, the DFG project ``Real-Action VR'' (ID 523421583), and the Flanders Make SBO project XRTWin (R-12528).
 This work was made possible with the support of MAXVR-INFRA, a scalable and flexible infrastructure that facilitates the transition to digital-physical work environments.

 {

 }

 \maketitlesupplementary